DanAmbitous/WizardDate/README.md

 # Welcome to Time Wizard

 ## what is this?
-Time Wizard is a library which make working with date methods in Javascript much easier for beginners and people who dont like writing code and can make creating stop watches and alarms easier.
+Time Wizard is a library which makes working with date methods in Javascript much easier for beginners and people who don't like writing code and can make creating stop watches and alarms easier.